mdj2/varlet/README.md

 DEBUG = variable("DEBUG", default=False)
 ```

-If this "DEBUG" variable is not defined in variables.yaml, the user is prompted
+If this "DEBUG" variable is not defined in the variables module (somewhere in
-to enter a Python expression to set it.
-Otherwise, it is read from
+your python path), the user is prompted to enter a Python expression to set it.
-variables.yaml.

 When the prompt is displayed, the comments directly above the call to
 `variable()` are displayed, and the prompt has a default value as specified by